A-L-O-K/Diabetic-Retinopathy-Detection/README.txt

 This program will predict the above thing.

-There is a feature to ask question about diabetic retinopathy
+There is a feature to ask question about the diabetic retinopathy

 Streamlit GUI link : https://diabetic-retinopathy-detection-xqutci6yfwl.streamlit.app